xcodebeta/SpringRestApi/README.md

 - Liquibase database migrations and changeset generation based on JPA entity changes.
 - Hibernate as the JPA vendor.
 - Input validation using the Hibernate Validator.
-- MySQL support by default, configurable to use almost any RDBMS.
 - Unit and integration tests.
 - In-memory caching by default, configurable to use other providers such as Redis, Memcache, or EhCache.
 - Cross-origin resource sharing (CORS) enabled by default.